Simouse/lrparser/README.md

 ### `#include <vcruntime.h>` causes compilation error.

 Just remove those lines.
 My editor added those for me, but they are not needed.
 I often forget to delete those lines...

-### Why is the grammar format and command line arguments so strange?

-Well, one of my team projects needs this program and I have to provide support for it.
-For example, that project uses `!` as a divider between token definitions and production definitions, and I think that's unnecessary.
-So I just make `!` another comment sign.
-But `#` is more useful, because in editors you can associate your grammar file with `cmake` language, and then use `CTRL+/ `to comment lines.
-So the tool recognizes `#` as well.

 ### For large inputs